 1) What should I do first?
-One of the first things you may want to do is to contact our staff or consult our online mapping to see if the area in question is of interest to the SVCA.
+One of the first things you should do is to contact our staff or consult our online mapping to see if the area in question is of interest to the SVCA.
 Feel free to call 519-367-3040 ext.
 243 or email email@example.com if you need assistance.

 To determine if SVCA approval is required further review may be needed before a response can be provided.